Improving Value-at-Risk prediction under model uncertainty: Implementation of G-VaR

-The role of adaptive window size $W_0$ is a bit tricky to explain as the point of view taken here is non-standard and non-traditional.
-As noted earlier, this paper assumes that the observations obey infinitely many models (or distributions) rather than a single model.
-Using the SLE theory and adopting a worst-case scenario, the VaR at a given risk level $\alpha$ and time $t$ can be evaluated through a $G$-normal distribution $N(0,[\underline{\sigma}_{}^{2},\overline{\sigma}_{}^{2}])$.
-Parameter $W_0$ can be interpreted as the time duration for which this worst-case scenario best fits the returns data.
-Moreover, as will be confirmed by the experiments in Section~\ref{ssec:W0}, this parameter depends on both the risk level $\alpha$ and historical window size $W$.
-For example, a smaller $\alpha$ (higher risk) implies greater volatility, meaning that the ``volatility interval'' $[\underline{\sigma}_{}^{2},\overline{\sigma}_{}^{2}]$ in the $G$-normal distribution should be wider, which in turn implies a smaller value for $W_0$ because of the adopted worst-case scenario.\footnote{ It has been reported in the literature that the parameters of a VaR model can depend on the risk level $\alpha$.
-For example, \cite{Kuester06} observed that the normality assumption on the data ``might have some merit for larger values of $\alpha$,'' but is still not adequate for a 5\% risk level (see the second paragraph on page 76). } Therefore, in real data analysis, such as that in Section~\ref{sec:empirical}, for a given pair $(W,\alpha)$, we first check whether an adaptive window size $W_0$ exists, that is, whether Assumption~\ref{ass-2} indeed holds.
-G-VaR forecasts are possible only after this assumption, that is, the worst-case scenario, is validated.
-Anticipating the empirical study in Section~\ref{sec:empirical}, we will show that for the NASDAQ Composite Index and S\&P500 Index, Assumption~\ref{ass-2} indeed holds for a wide range of risk levels $\alpha$.
-However, for the CSI300 Index, which we also analyzed, Assumption~\ref{ass-2} cannot be validated and no adaptive window size $W_0$ can be found for a reasonable historical window size $W$ and risk level $\alpha$. }
+{ As noted earlier, this paper assumes that the observations are described by infinitely many models (or distributions) rather than a single model.} Using the SLE theory and adopting a worst-case scenario, the VaR at a given risk level $\alpha$ and time $t$ can be evaluated through a $G$-normal distribution $N(0,[\underline{\sigma}_{}^{2},\overline{\sigma}_{}^{2}])$.
+The parameter $W_0$ can be interpreted as the time duration for which this worst-case scenario best fits the returns data.
+Moreover, as will be confirmed by the experiments in Section~\ref{ssec:W0}, this parameter depends on both the risk level $\alpha$ and historical window size $W$. { For example, at higher confidence levels (lower levels of $\alpha$), a higher degree of conservatism is reached by a lower value of $W_0$, which { generates} a greater volatility interval $[\underline{\sigma}^{2},\overline{\sigma}^{2}]$.}\footnote{ It has been reported in the literature that the parameters of a VaR model can depend on the risk level $\alpha$.
+For example, \cite{Kuester06} observed that the normality assumption on the data ``might have some merit for larger values of $\alpha$,'' but is still not adequate for a 5\% risk level (see the second paragraph on page 76 \gai{of the reference}). } Therefore, in real data analysis, such as that in Section~\ref{sec:empirical}, for a given pair $(W,\alpha)$, we first check whether an adaptive window size $W_0$ exists, see Condition~\ref{ass-2}.
+G-VaR forecasts are possible only after \gai{finding such} $W_0$.
+Anticipating the empirical study in Section~\ref{sec:empirical}, we will show that for the NASDAQ Composite Index and S\&P500 Index, \gai{an adaptive window $W_0$ can indeed be found} for a wide range of risk levels $\alpha$. { However, for the CSI300 Index, which we also analyzed, no adaptive window size $W_0$ can be found for a reasonable historical window size $W$ and risk level $\alpha>5\%$.
+For a given risk level $\alpha$, as discussed in Section~\ref{norm-var}, $\text{G-VaR}_{\alpha}(X)$ is equivalent to {a normal VaR} with \gai{an adjusted} variance parameter \gai{$\tilde{\sigma}^2$} and downward adjusted risk level $\displaystyle 0.5\alpha<\tilde{\alpha}\leq \alpha$.} These results indicate that the VaR under normal distribution $N(0,\overline{\sigma}^2)$ within the risk level parameters interval $[0.5\alpha,\alpha]$ cannot cover the risk of the CSI300 Index when $\alpha>5\%$.
+This negative result can be interpreted as that \gai{ the model uncertainty in CSI300 Index might be beyond the range that can be captured by the proposed G-VaR}.